-Many salts contains ions that affect the pH in an aqueous solution in both acidic and basic direction
+Salts contains ions that may affect the pH in aqueous solutions in both acidic and basic directions.

 It is possible to predict whether an aqueous solution of a salt with both basic and acidic properties will be basic, acidic or neutral by comparing the Ka value for the acidic ion with the Kb value for the basic ion.

 See also Strong and weak acids and bases and Buffer solutions, as well as pKa of inorganic acids and bases, pKa of phenols, alcohols and carboxylic acids and pKa of amines, diamines and cyclic organic nitrogen compounds.

 |Ka = Kb||7||Neutral|

 This table summarizes the acid-base properties of aqueous solutions of various salts:

 |Strong base||Strong acid||BaCl2, KCl, CaNO3, Na2SO4||Neutral||Neither acts as an acid or a base|